 What is XAI

 The sophistication of AI-powered systems have increased exponentially in the last decade.
-And yet, you can (almost) design and deployment whole AI models without any human intervention.
+And yet, you can (almost) design and deploy whole AI models without any human intervention.

 I came across the experiment I shared on home page when I was reading an article titled: